tranhuynh23/tranhuynh23.github.io/_pages/about.md

 I am a PhD student in Economics at Friedrich Schiller University Jena.

-My main research interests are in financial economics and empirical banking, with a strong focus on the mortgage market and the social impacts of its related regulations, behaviours and practices.
+My main research interests are in financial economics and empirical banking, with a strong focus on the mortgage market and the social impacts of its related regulations, practices, and behaviours.
 I am also interested in politics, history, and their relation to contemporary economic issues.

 A data-driven personal website
 ======